BQM 152

 After the upper left was played out a bit, White just played the marked stone.
 What is the proper direction of play?

-Rich: B5 at B7 certainly looks good to me; white still has to make settle the corner with 6 and a play like 'b' looks a strong follow-up.
+Rich: at certainly looks good to me; white still has to make settle the corner with 6 and a play like 'b' looks a strong follow-up.
 You have so much fourth-line influence that giving the corner doesn't seem too bad.

 Bill: This isn't really a question of the direction of play, which is a global concept, but of divide and conquer.
 Rich's suggestion is a good one.
 How about this?

-White's white+circle stones are weak.
+White's stones are weak.

 Dieter: ... which strengthens Black's top group (virtually connected to the right) which slightly weakens White's top left group.
 Divide and conquer, without a doubt.